sakamies/Lion-CSS-UI-Kit/README.md

 Lion CSS UI Kit
 ===

-For web designers prototyping native apps for Mac OS X Lion.
+For web designers wanting to prototype native apps for Mac OS X Lion.

 Any feedback would be greatly appreciated.